rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 2. The JavaScript operator that evaluates the passed expression and returns undefined.
 A helpful little tool for explicitly discarding a promise, i.e. the opposite of `await`.

+## W

+### WCAG

+The Web Content Accessibility Guidelines is an international standard (currently on version 2.2) on ensuring that Web content is accessible to people with disabilities.